Copenhagen–Fredericia/Taulov Line

-The Copenhagen–Fredericia/Taulov Line is the Danish railway line between the capital, Copenhagen, and the Jutland peninsula by way of Funen.
+The Copenhagen–Fredericia/Taulov Line is the Danish railway line between the capital, Copenhagen, and the Jutland peninsula by way of the islands of Zealand and Funen.
 It is administered by Banedanmark and has a length of about 220 km.
 Being one of the main arteries of the Danish railway network, it has double track and is fully electrified.

-The line is composed of the railway line across Zealand (the West Line) and the main line across Funen (Queen Louise's Railway), both of which were built during the mid-19th century.
+The line is composed of the railway line across Zealand (the West Line) and the main line across Funen (the Funen Main Line), both of which were built during the mid-19th century.
 Originally connected by the Great Belt ferries, these two lines were joined in 1997 by the Great Belt Fixed Link.